![[BOTTOM]](to-bottm.gif)

 at his/her expense.

-- Should the charges be sustained after hearing all the evidence and testimony presented
+e.
+Should the charges be sustained after hearing all the evidence and testimony

-by the complainant and the defendant, the Trial Board may, by a majority vote, suspend the
+presented by the complainant and the defendant, the Trial Board may, by a majority vote,

-Board deems that punishment insufficient, it may also expel the defendant.
-Immediately
+If the Trial Board deems that punishment insufficient, it may also expel the defendant.

-after the Trial Board has reached a decision, it's findings shall be put into written form
+Immediately after the Trial Board has reached a decision, its findings shall be put

 ARTICLE VII